PlaidCloud/website/content/en/docs/concepts/storage/storage-classes.md

 <!-- overview -->

-This document describes the concept of a StorageClass in Kubernetes.
+This document describes the concept of a StorageClass in PlaidCloud.
 Familiarity with [volumes](/docs/concepts/storage/volumes/) and [persistent volumes](/docs/concepts/storage/persistent-volumes) is suggested.